The primary tutorial/reference/instruction document for RogCAD

 SH vertical and horizontal shifting.

 GP get palette.
-Do not include extension.
+Do not include the .pal extension.

 G call a data group.